Susan Whelan (politician)

-Susan Elizabeth Whelan, (/ˈhwiːlən/; born May 5, 1963, in Windsor, Ontario) is a former Canadian Member of Parliament with the Liberal Party of Canada.
-Whelan, a lawyer, first won a seat in the House of Commons of Canada in the 1993 election representing Essex—Windsor.
+Susan Elizabeth Whelan, (/ˈhwiːlən/; born May 5, 1963, in Windsor, Ontario) is a former Liberal Member of Parliament (MP).
+Whelan, a lawyer, first won a seat in the House of Commons in the 1993 election representing Essex—Windsor.
 In 1997 and 2000 she was elected to represent Essex.
-In 2002, Whelan was appointed by Prime Minister Jean Chrétien as Minister for International Cooperation as a cabinet minister.
+In 2002, she was appointed Minister for International Cooperation by Prime Minister Jean Chrétien.

-Whelan was defeated by Conservative Jeff Watson at the 2004 election, and unsuccessfully tried to win back her old seat in 2006 and the 2008.
+In 2004, Whelan was defeated by Jeff Watson of the Conservative Party.
+She unsuccessfully tried to win back the seat in the elections of 2006 and 2008.

-Susan Whelan is the daughter of former Liberal Federal Minister of Agriculture, the Honourable Eugene Whelan.
+Susan Whelan's late father, the Honourable Eugene Whelan, was an MP for the same area from 1962 to 1984 and served as Minister of Agriculture in the cabinet of Pierre Trudeau from 1972 to 1984.
 Susan and her father hold the distinction of being the first father-daughter cabinet appointees.

-Whelan shares her father's passionate interest in Canadian agriculture, having made Agriculture and Rural Development one of the key elements of policy during her tenure as Minister.
+Whelan shares her father's passionate interest in Canadian agriculture, having made Agriculture and Rural Development one of the key elements of policy during her tenure as minister.

-She has also instructed part-time at the University of Windsor, appropriately situated in the political science department.

-She previously represented the Ambassador Bridge Company on the Green Corridor Project.
+After she left parliament in 2004, Whelan instructed part-time at the University of Windsor in the political science department and represented the Ambassador Bridge company when it was opposing construction of the Gordie Howe International Bridge.

-In June 2009, Whelan was named chief executive officer for the Ontario division of the Canadian Cancer Society.
-In August the same year, she was diagnosed with breast cancer.

-She resigned from the Canadian Cancer Society in order to focus on her recovery.
+On June 1, 2009 Whelan was named chief executive officer for the Ontario division of the Canadian Cancer Society.
+She resigned on September 30 of the same year, following a diagnosis of breast cancer, in order to focus on her recovery.

-Whelan authors a blog entitled Susan's Fight Back, to share her experience, strength, and hope with others.

-Whelan waspreviously the Executive Director of rare Charitable Research Reserve in Cambridge, Ontario and maintains a law practice in Windsor, Ontario.
+Whelan was previously the executive director of rare Charitable Research Reserve in Cambridge, Ontario, and maintains a law practice in Windsor.